terryp/tip_bof_2017/20170515_lightning_talk_opening_remarks.md

 2. Heroku / Yep, we have a sponsor.
 Thank you Heroku.
 Special shout outs to Natalie and Cynthia.

+[ 08 Heroku ]

 3. Python Software Foundation / Thank you for not kicking me out.
 Thank you Brandon and Ewa for being supportive and for all your help to make this happen.
+[ 08 PSF]

-4. Crystal Ballroom / Thank you Betsy for this awesome venue.
+4. McMenamin's Crystal Ballroom / Thank you Betsy for this awesome venue.

+[ 08 Crystal ]

 5. My Team / Thank you to my team for helping out this evening.
 Joel, Kevin, Eric, Jamie, Zoe, Alana, Joseph ... you are appreciated.